 Mint Salad Dressing

 Yogurt provides the creamy base for this dressing.
-Serve over chilled romaine lettuce or leaves of Belgian endive.
+Serve over chilled romaine lettuce, leaves of Belgian endive, or spinach.

 ¼ teaspoon salt

 ½ teaspoon sugar

 1 clove garlic